microsoft/Industry-Links/scripts/modules/MsIndustryLinks/templates/data_source/New-DataSourceWorkflow.md

 ## Description

 Generates a workflow template that defines the trigger, the data source and any workflows called by this workflow.
-This cmdlet will generate a Power Automate Flow template.
+This cmdlet will generate a Power Automate Flow or Logic App template.

 ## Examples